-- Type y to add this job into your Supervisory schedule. - Type \mathbf{n} if you do not want to add this job into your Supervisory schedule.
+- 13. Do one of the following: - Type y to add this job into your Supervisory schedule. - Type n if you do not want to add this job into your Supervisory schedule.

 The scheduler gives you the opportunity to add another job to your Supervisory schedule.